Integrate with SentinelOne, CrowdStrike, and Microsoft Defender

 To read more about Detect & Hunt, browse to Scale Incident Response with Detection Engineering: Intezer Detect & Hunt.

 What about alerts involving fileless threats?
 By using Intezer’s Live Endpoint Scanner you can check a suspicious endpoint or proactively hunt for traces of advanced in-memory threats (such as fileless and packed malware, malicious code injections, or any unrecognized code).
 You can run the script for the Endpoint Scanner from your EDR – that downloads the lightweight executable to a temporary directory on the suspicious endpoint, executes the scan, logs the resulting analysis as a report in Intezer, and then deletes the Scanner from the endpoint.
-(For technical details, you can check out the documentation here about setting up the Endpoint Scanner with SentinelOne and CrowdStrike.)
+(For technical details, you can check out the documentation here about setting up the Endpoint Scanner with an EDR like SentinelOne or CrowdStrike.)

 Examples of Intezer-Enriched Alerts in EDRs